Bull closed until further notice

 Contact us NOW for best rates

-To book for either Christmas or New Year, please contact our friendly staff, either by email firstname.lastname@example.org or by phone +44 (0)1193 822220.
+To book a stay at the Bull please go direct through our website or contact our friendly staff, either by email firstname.lastname@example.org or by phone +44 (0)1193 822220.

 Celebrating centuries of history at the Bull